Use your iPad as a second display for your Mac

 Note: Sidecar is a Continuity feature.
 To use Continuity features, your devices must have Wi-Fi and Bluetooth turned on, and meet system requirements.
 See the Apple Support article System requirements for Continuity on Mac, iPhone, iPad, iPod touch, and Apple Watch.

-On your Mac, choose Apple menu > System Preferences, then click Sidecar.
+On your Mac, choose Apple menu > System Preferences, then click Displays .

-If you’re not already connected to your iPad, click the “Connect to” pop-up menu, then choose your iPad.
+If you’re not already connected to your iPad, click the Add Display pop-up menu, then choose your iPad.

-You can also connect using Display in Control Center , the Display menu in the menu bar (if the menu is shown), or using the AirPlay Display pop-up menu in Displays preferences.
+You can also connect using Display in Control Center or the Display menu in the menu bar (if the menu is shown).

 If you’re not already connected to your iPad, click Display in Control Center or click the Display menu in the menu bar (if the menu is shown).